cloudydaiyz/tech-workshop-template/README.md

 This workshop will cover [blah].
 The goal of this workshop is to [blah].
 You can find the slides associated with this workshop at [this link](https://google.com).

+## Setup and Installation
+You need to ensure that you have the latest version of Visual Studio Code and Python on your computer.

-## Set Up
+## Instructions
-Make a copy of this repository.
+1. Make a copy of this repository.
+2. Have fun